sippohippo/ot-harjoitustyo/dokumentaatio/kayttoohje.md

 With command 2 you will be asked to provide a date and then the program will print out all exercises completed on that day.

+For the best experience, make sure your terminal window is wide enough so that each row prints out as one line.
+If the output looks messy, simply enlarge the window of the terminal.

 ### Editing past exercises

 To edit previous exercises, use the command 3 and press enter.